marshmallow-code/flask-smorest/docs/openapi.rst

 `flask nested blueprints`_.
 Endpoints from nested blueprints are automatically documented, but only the top level blueprints generate new "tag" entries in the OpenAPI spec.
 The tag name and description are taken from the top level blueprints.
-The nested blueprint metadata is ignored.

 Register Custom Fields
 ----------------------